smxi/inxi/README.txt

 logic first before I'll really deal with any possible help, because it's all so specific and hard to understand, that it's unlikely anyone will.
 Unless I'm lucky.

+Now, if you are willing and able to do literal function translations from the existing Bash/Gawk/Sed/tr/wc/grep/etc in binxi to the Perl equivalents in pinxi, and are most important, willing to accept that almost every line of logic in binxi is there to handle real events that have happened and which the logic has seen, which means, it does very little good to skip stuff you don't think matters, or that you don't understand, etc, it's all got to be translated, every bit, well, then, I really would welcome your help.
+As long as you are not interested in creating write only Perl code, which would be the long term death knell for pinxi as a project.
+Be verbose!!!
+Celebrate!!
+Use 3 lines where one could do it!!
+Separate conditions from statements and actions!!
+You can do it!!
+I believe in you!!
+Be nice to the future, not mean.